 Maria asked: How do I clean corroded batteries from a remote control?
 My surround system does not work due to corroded batteries.
 I have not used my surround system for quite awhile, so my remote control with batteries was just sitting inside the box in my storage.
 When I was about to use it, I found that there were corroded batteries inside the remote control.
 It suddenly stops working.
 Is there a way to clean it?

 When batteries corrode, the exterior is damaged and the acid begins to seep out into the battery compartment.
 If not removed, it inhibits the batteries ability to make proper contact with the terminals so the power can be transferred into the device.
 The acid can also damage anything it comes into contact with (including you!)
-Removing this corrosion is easy and safe to do.
+Removing this corrosion is easy and safe to do if you’re careful.

 You Will Need: